alirezaprl11/EECS-4222-Project-2/tutorial/00-requirements.md

 ------------------------------------------------------------------------

-## Step 4: Configure Go Modules
+## Step 4: Go Modules (go.mod)

-This project uses **Go Modules**, which are enabled by default in modern Go versions.
+This project uses **Go Modules**.

-Verify module support:
+### Check whether you are inside a Go module

+Run:

     go env GOMOD

+-   If it prints a path ending in `go.mod`, you are already inside a module.
+-   If it prints `NUL` (Windows) or `/dev/null` (Linux/macOS), it means you are **not currently in a module folder yet**.
+This is expected if you have not created `go.mod`.

+### Create a module (required once per project folder)

+In your project folder, run:

+    go mod init eecs4222-job-queue

+Then confirm:

+    go env GOMOD

+It should now show the full path to your `go.mod` file.

-You do not need to manually configure GOPATH for this project.
+You do not need to manually configure `GOPATH` for this project.

 ------------------------------------------------------------------------